-Kids Travel Journal Printables FREE
+Kids Travel Journal Printable FREE

 Writing down the highlights of your travels is the best way to relive your time away.
 Photos and videos are brilliant at capturing the moment, but it’s the stories that go with these images that bring your stories to life for years to come.
 This is especially the case for kids, who may forget a lot of the details without some good prompts.

-For those of you with kids heading off on their first ever trip overseas or their first ever road trip, we’ve produced a special travel journal printable to commemorate such a big occasion.
-For everyone else, we have got a journal printable that you can use again and again.
+For those of you with kids heading off on their first ever trip overseas or their first ever road trip, we’ve produced a special kids travel journal printable to commemorate such a big occasion.
+For everyone else, we have got a travel journal printable that you can use again and again.

 For the little travel journal writer just starting out, I recommend a journal that has starter questions throughout as it makes it so much easier for the kids to fill out.
 The Lonely Planet’s My Travel Journal for kids is a great one we’ve used before but there are plenty of others on the market as well.